coldshower/WikiRacer/README.md

 **Path**: /wiki/Keyboard_Cat /wiki/EBay /wiki/Windows_Phone

+# How to Use
+1. `node app.js` or `node bi-bfs.js` or etc...

 # Files
 ### app.js
 A breadth-first approach to finding the shortest path from the start to destination.
+Uses a cache to prevent the checking of links that are already being checked.

 ### bi-bfs.js
 A bi-directional breadth-first approach, with both the starting point and destination point crawling towards each other.